ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 You can use the controller like a gyro gamepad, with analog touch stick (needn't press) and gyro aiming (replacing mouse) support.
 Gamepad buttons and sticks are available in key assignment list for mapping to touchpad press (4 directions, center and lower edge), other 5 buttons and 12 motion gestures.
 (SteamVR, gyro/motion of Steam Input and Wii/Switch emulators, games built-in gyro/motion controls are not supported at the moment.)

-To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) and restart the app.
+To use the gamepad mode, install [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/tag/v1.22.0), edit the file "C:\Program Files\Gear VR Controller\Gear_VR_Controller.dll.config" (default, text editor needs to be run as admin) as follows and restart the app.

 Modify this option from True to False: